mindriot101/tailers/README.md

 ## Implementation

-The program is written in Rust using async-std.
+The program is written in Rust.
+It uses threads and channels, but aspires to transition to the async ecosystem (`tokio`/`async-std`).